cudoventures/cudos-builders/readme.md

 <em>**orchestartor**</em> - Orchestrator binary that must run along with the validator

-<em>**root-node**</em> - Cudos root node that initialize a chain.
+<em>**root-node**</em> - Cudos root node that initializes a chain.
 It contains the root validator.

 <em>**seed-node**</em> - Cudos seed node that connects to local chain, private or public testnets.

 <em>**sentry-node**</em> - Cudos sentry node that connects to local chain, private or public testnets.

 <em>**standalone-node**</em> - Standalone cudos daemon containing a single root-validator node.
-It can be used for test purposed.
+It can be used for test purposes.

 ## Structure

 <em>**config**</em> folder contains configuration files as described above.
 All other folders have idencical structure.
-The structure consists of one or more set of the following files:
+The structure consists of one or more sets of the following files:

 **.yml** - Docker compose file.